 Penn Carey Law students and graduates may apply for Project-based Fellowships in their last year of law school or at the conclusion of judicial clerkships undertaken immediately after graduation.
 Law school students may apply for Catalyst Fellowships during their last year of law school.

-Applications are due on Monday, April 11, 2022 by 5:00PM EST. All applicants will be interviewed April 25, 26, and 27, 2022 and interviews will be conducted through video-conference.
-Decisions will be communicated to all applicants no later than Friday, April 29, 2022.
+Applications are due on March 31, 2023, by 5:00PM EST. All applicants will be interviewed April 24, 25, and 26, 2023 and interviews will be conducted through video-conference.
+Decisions will be communicated to all applicants no later than Friday, April 28, 2023.